 - property rights

-- rights concerning children
+- · rights concerning children

-- inheritance rights
+- inheritance rights.

-Cohabitation agreements also known as living together agreements.
+Cohabitation agreements also known as living together agreements into a cohabitation agreement.

-Many people we speak to are unaware they can enter into a cohabitation agreement.
 It is designed to deal with property and assets acquired before and during your relationship, as well as what happens if you separate.